 One of the aspects of counseling that teletherapy considerably changes is how we go about looking for a therapist.

-You can avoid the limitations of commuting to a physical office and instead get counseling services from any place with an internet connection—all across the US.
+You can avoid the physical limitations of commuting to a physical office and instead get counseling and other mental health care services, from any place with an internet connection—all across the US.

 All of these specialize in different areas of counseling and therapy methods.

-This makes online therapy even more convenient with the ability to access so many options in one place and pick and choose what’s right for you.
+This makes e therapy even more convenient with the ability to access so many options in one place and pick and choose what’s right for you.

 However, before you choose an online therapist, you should consider: